fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 On MAC/Linux systems you will need to change the file permissions of the key before SSH will allow you to use it.
 Windows users can skip this step.

 Open a terminal window.
-On a Mac, you can find this under Launch Pad, in the Other folder.
+On a Mac, you can find this under Launch Pad in the Other folder.
 At the prompt, type
 ```
 cd foldername